 What is a stroke and what causes it?

-There are two different main types of stroke; one’s caused by a blockage in an artery feeding the brain - sometimes by a blood clot that travelled from the heart, and the other caused by a bleed.
-Both cut off blood supply to part of your brain and both cause your brain cells to become damaged or die.
+There are two main types of stroke.
+One is caused by a blockage in an artery supplying blood to the brain, sometimes by a blood clot that travelled from the heart, and the other by a bleed.
+Both lead to the blood supply to part of your brain being cut off, causing cells in the brain to become damaged or die.

 Atrial Fibrillation (AF) is a major risk factor for stroke.
 It’s a common abnormal heart rhythm where the top chambers of the heart don’t beat properly, and is felt as an irregular and sometimes fast heartbeat, or pulse.
 This can increase the risk of a blood clot forming inside the heart, which can travel to the brain, triggering a stroke.
 Below you can hear the difference between a regular pulse and someone who has AF.

 When Michelle was 26, she collapsed at work and was rushed to hospital.
 She went from being an active young mum to finding out she had a heart condition – and would need open heart surgery to replace her mitral valve.

 Unfortunately, after the operation Michelle continued to feel tired and breathless, and was diagnosed with atrial fibrillation - a problem with her heart rhythm.
 She had five ablation operations and was finally fitted with a pacemaker, which eased her symptoms and meant she could get on with life.

 But seven years after her collapse at work, Michelle and family were celebrating her daughter’s birthday, when she had a ‘mini stroke’ and collapsed again.
 Her son, who was just 11, bravely called an ambulance and got her the help she needed.

 Michelle’s experience shows why we research more than just hearts.
 Heart and circulatory diseases are often connected.
 They can have the same risk factors and one can lead to another.
 That’s why our research starts with your heart, but doesn’t stop there.